 Affiliate Links: Your support of this site is appreciated!

 DIY Garden Projects – How to Upcycle Pallets

 Try making this simple vertical pallet garden with pots.

 Pallets make great low-cost compost bays like this single Compost Bin with a Hinged Gate or a simple 4 Pallet Compost System.

 Here is a video tutorial on building compost bins:

-- How to Turn a Pallet into a Garden – Tutorial from Life on the Balcony.
+- Turn a Pallet into a Garden – Fern from Life on the Balcony made this one.
 (Please read my Tips below on this project)

 Here’s another option: